pairing4good/java-learning-two/README.md

 - TaxReport should not new up the TaxCalculator, it should just use it
 - We need a separation of concerns.
 TaxReports should not be responsible for newing up TaxCalculators
 - Dependency Injection: Constructor, Setter or regular method

+## Constructor Injection
+- We injected TaxCalculator into TaxReport by hand in the TaxReportTest
+- Spring is a dependency injection framework.
+This is outside the scope of this course.